sderaps/DMM/README.md

 5. Samsung Heart Rate Monitor
 6. Watch Battery Level

-**DMM4** Watch Face From the top left Complication going across using Glucodatahandler specific Customizations are as follows.
+**DMM4** Watch Face From the top left Complication going across using "Specific"  Glucodatahandler  Customizations are as follows.

 1. Glucose time stamp
 2. Glucose and Trend (big and colored),